Call This Wednesday to Get$35 OFF

 Hire Local Trusted Electricians

-Call this Saturday to Get$35 OFF
+Call this Tuesday to Get$35 OFF

 Are you thinking of installing a standby generator?
 If so, you may be wondering whether permits and inspections are necessary.
 While electrical codes and safety regulations vary from place to place, generators are heavy-duty machines that require proper handling to avoid devastating scenarios.
 At Mr. Electric, we leverage extensive expertise and knowledge to ensure a seamless backup generator installation process that meets professional standards.
 Let’s delve into the reasons why permits and inspections matter, so that you can make the most of your investment.